I am an independent artist based in Saskatoon, Saskatchewan, Canada.

 each contributing distinct elements of emotion, color theory, and structure to my work.

-I work both in my home studio and at The Studio on 20th.
+I work in my home studio and at The Studio on 20th.

-a shared space with other creatives, and the dynamic sounds of the surrounding neighborhood.
+a shared creative space, and the dynamic sounds of the neighborhood.

 Artist's Statement

-My art explores the interplay of spaces, shapes, textures, and lines inspired by architecture, flora, still life, and aerial landscapes.
+My art explores the interplay of space, shape, texture, and line inspired by architecture, flora, still life, and aerial landscapes.

-Drawing inspiration from formalist and color field painters, I focus on process and formal elements rather than the subject matter.
+Drawing inspiration from formalist and colour field painters, I focus on process and formal relationships.

 I am motivated and trust in this quote: “Creativity is allowing yourself to make mistakes; Art is knowing which ones to keep.”